-One of our Ecolock projects was planned to be deployed in Colombia where there is a lot of fishing activity.
+One of our Ecolock projects was planned to be deployed in locations where there is a lot of fishing activity.
 So besides durability and the knowledge that the coating would stay on for long enough, the owner and the local authorities wanted to be absolutely sure that no toxic elements would be leaching into the aquatic environment.
 Not during regular activity and not during cleaning.

 The final product in the family is Ecolast and was launched in 2016.
 This coating is ultraviolet (UV) light resistant and preserves its color while at the same time offering the corrosion and abrasion protection our coatings are known for.

 Regular coatings will quickly lose their original color when exposed to the ultraviolet radiation

 present in sunlight.
 This is problematic when colorfastness is required, as is the case in for example offshore wind farms.